Overview

 Ephemeral environments

-• IAM role trust policy for GitHub OIDC allows branch refs like refs/heads/feature/*.
+GIT_BRANCH_REFand suffix stack names - IAM role trust policy allows branch refs like

-• Workflows compute a safe branch suffix using GIT_BRANCH_REF.
+refs/heads/feature/* - Workflows compute a safe branch suffix

-• Rapid previews: see real infrastructure behavior for a PR without impacting shared environments.
+- Rapid previews - See real infrastructure behavior without impacting shared environments

 Local branch deploy example

-You can exercise branch deploys locally; the generated npm tasks auto‑set GIT_BRANCH_REF from your current branch.
+The generated npm tasks auto-set GIT_BRANCH_REF from your current branch:

 git checkout -b feature/cool-thing